 plot function.
 It accepts coordinates in latitude and longitude, transforms them to x and y via a specified map projection, and displays them in a figure axes.
 In this example,

-worldmap specifies the projection.
+worldmap uses the Robinson projection.

 h = worldmap('Europe');